Only One (Kanye West song)

-"Only One" is a song by American recording artist Kanye West, featuring English musician Paul McCartney.
-The song was released on December 31, 2014, and was the first song released by West after the release of his sixth studio album Yeezus (2013).
+"Only One" is a song by the American recording artist Kanye West, featuring English musician Paul McCartney.
+The song was released on December 31, 2014, and was the first song released by West after the release of his sixth studio album Yeezus.

-The song was written by artists Noah Goldstein, Mike Dean, and Kirby Lauryen.
-Produced by the former four, the song is a tribute to West's daughter, North, and is sung as a message to Kanye from the perspective of his late mother, Donda West.
-McCartney is featured on the track as a musician and can be heard on "faint" and electronically manipulated backing vocals, but does not sing any lead vocal part.
+The song was written by West, McCartney, Noah Goldstein, Mike Dean, and Kirby Lauryen.
+Produced by the former four, the song is a tribute to West's daughter, North, and is sung as a message to West from the perspective of his late mother, Donda West.
+McCartney is featured as a musician, playing electric piano throughout the track.
+Ty Dolla Sign contributes backing vocals at several points in the song.

 Background

 The song was recorded over a two-day period in Mexico in September 2014 in which West and McCartney, alongside other artists, recorded upwards of nine songs.

 The track was released on December 31, 2014, to the iTunes Store.
-The track features English musician and former member of the Beatles and Wings, Paul McCartney, and was the first of two rumored collaborations between the two artists, the other being a track called "Piss On Your Grave".
+The track features English musician and former member of the Beatles and Wings, Paul McCartney.
 "Only One" was the first of three McCartney–West collaborations to be released commercially, as the two would later appear on "FourFiveSeconds" alongside singer Rihanna, released just twenty-four days after "Only One", as well as on West's "All Day".
-"Only One" also features uncredited vocals from Ty Dolla $ign.

 Kanye West is described in a press release as not being able to remember singing the words to "Only One" when he and McCartney were later reviewing the early 2014 sessions that generated the song.
 Later, West "realized that perhaps the words had never really come from him … he understood in that moment that his late mother, Dr. Donda West, who was also his mentor, confidante, and best friend, had spoken through him that day ...
 A message had been passed down through generations."
-In the song Kanye is singing from the perspective of his mother Donda West, who died in 2007.

 West's then-wife Kim Kardashian tweeted upon the release of the track that it is her favorite track by West, saying, "People always ask me what my favorite Kanye song is and it's 'Only One'.
 Kanye feels like his mom sang thru him to our daughter."